-Looking for a budget friendly way to update and freshen up a room’s decor?
-The quickest and easiest method is by putting up new curtains, drapes, fabric shades or valances.
+Looking for a budget-friendly way to update and freshen a room’s decor?
+The quickest and easiest method is to hang new curtains, drapes, fabric shades, or valances.

-Buying window treatments can get pretty pricey but you can easily make them yourself.
-This will help save a boatload of cash and also achieve a perfect fit and design.
+Buying window treatments can get pricey, but you can easily make them yourself.
+This will help save a boatload of cash and achieve a perfect fit and design.

 Here’s a lovely collection of free patterns and tutorials for assorted styles I’ve found around the net.
-Most involve simple sewing (if you can measure accurately and stitch a straight line…you can do this!), but I’ve also included a few no-sew projects.
-Enjoy!
+Most involve simple sewing (if you can measure accurately and stitch a straight line, you can do this!), but I’ve also included a few no-sew projects.

 - Look at bedding sheets, especially when they go on sale.
-They can be transformed into some lovely drapes and the prints you can find nowadays can be quite stunning.
+They can be transformed into lovely drapes, and the prints you find nowadays can be pretty stunning.

 - Lacey tablecloths in the thrift store or bargain bin are a great economical find.